Courtesy of the Prime Minister of Canada – Rt. Hon. Justin Trudeau:

 this day, and throughout the 16

-Days of Activism against Gender-Based Violence
+Days of Activism against Gender-Based Violence, we acknowledge that the

 hatred that motivated this tragic mass shooting is still a very real threat for